MathsJam/mathsjam-site/README.md

 ## Changing something

+* You need a GitHub account to edit the site.
+If you don't have one, [sign up](https://github.com/join) first - it's free!
-* Find the file you want to edit, and click the `Edit` button.
+* Find the file you want to edit, and click the `Edit this file` button (it's a little pencil icon).
+The files for individual Jams are in the [`cities`](https://github.com/MathsJam/mathsjam-site/tree/master/cities) folder.
+Alternatively, each page on the site has an "edit this page" link at the bottom; clicking this will take you to the corresponding GitHub page.
 * Make your changes, then describe what you've done in the text field at the bottom and click "Propose file change".
 * This will create a *pull request*, which one of the admins has to approve.
 They might request further changes or make their own edits.
+When the pull request is approved, the change will be published to the site.

 ## Organisation of the repository